Antoinette Fouque: Psychoanalytic training and views

-Antoinette Fouque practiced as a psychoanalyst starting in 1971, but her credentials were not clearly established.
+Fouque practiced as a psychoanalyst starting in 1971, but her credentials were not clearly established.
 Between 1969 and 1975, Fouque underwent psychoanalysis with Lacan; she said that this helped her "not to yield to the feminist illusion.
 He made me avoid the idea that a woman can only be a failed man.
 He allowed me to criticize Sartre and Beauvoir."
 During that same period, Fouque also underwent psychoanalysis with Luce Irigaray.

 In 1974, Fouque met Serge Leclaire and discussed undergoing analysis with him, but the analysis did not take place.
-Leclaire became a friend of Fouque, and worked with her group Psychanalyse et Politique.
+Leclaire became a friend of Fouque, and worked with Psych et po.
+He believed that Psych et po had revived the psychoanalytic movement by introducing "the body and otherness".
+In 1977, Leclaire proposed to Lacan to hold a seminar within the framework of the Freudian School of Paris with Fouque, but Lacan refused.

 Between 1978 and 1982, Fouque underwent psychoanalysis with Bela Grunberger.
 Fouque stated that she found Grunberger misogynistic.

-In 1977, Serge Leclaire, who considers that the MLF movement led by Antoinette Fouque, Psychoanalysis and Politics, revives the psychoanalytic movement by introducing "the body and otherness", proposed to Lacan to hold a seminar within the framework of the Freudian School of Paris with Antoinette Fouque, but Lacan refused to do this.

-Antoinette Fouque proposed the existence of a specifically feminine libido "located at a post-phallic genital stage", of oral-genital type: a "uterine libido" or "female libido".
-Fouque believed that, at the root of misogyny, there is the primordial envy of the procreative capacity of women, which she calls "the envy of the uterus", more powerful than the "penis envy" conceptualized by Freud about girls.
+Fouque proposed the existence of a specifically feminine libido "located at a post-phallic genital stage", of oral-genital type: a "uterine libido" or "female libido".
+She believed that, at the root of misogyny, there is the primordial envy of the procreative capacity of women, which she calls "the envy of the uterus", more powerful than the "penis envy" conceptualized by Freud about girls.
 According to the psychoanalyst Martine Ménès, Lacan was interested in the debates of the MLF but rejected Fouque's notion of libido.

-Antoinette Fouque opposed the idea that women are unfinished men which she considered to be the source of misogyny, inducing "in all fields, the real and symbolic violence inflicted to women".
+Fouque also opposed the idea that women are unfinished men which she considered to be the source of misogyny, inducing "in all fields, the real and symbolic violence inflicted to women".
 In addition, she maintained that the production of living things was "a fundamental contribution of women to humanity".